JacobMGEvans/README.md/README.md

 Greetings!

-A little about myself, I create blog posts, volunteer in tech communities (VetsWhoCode, KCD, Testing Library, etc...) and contribute to open source software.
+A little about myself, I create blog posts, volunteer in tech communities (KCD, <a href="https://discord.gg/urQuPURusm">OSRG</a>, VetsWhoCode,  Testing Library, etc...) and contribute to open source software.
 All part of my continous learning and improvement.

 ---